An Image-based Typology for Visualization: Validation Experiment with Expert Users

 \subsection{Results}

-We collected 3,960 yes/no answers from 110 participants with self-reported expertise levels being 'expert' (49\texttimes), `advanced' (23\texttimes), 'intermediate' (22\texttimes), and 'novice' (16\texttimes).
-Among them, 46 participants held a `Ph.D. degree', 41 were enrolled in a `graduate school,' 20 in a `college,' and 3 in a `professional school.' \tochange{The participants' self-reported gender distribution was 35 women, 73 men, and 2 others.} We also collected 215 image-specific and 32 general comments about the study.
+We collected 3,960 yes/no answers from 110 participants with self-reported expertise levels being `expert' (49\texttimes), `advanced' (23\texttimes), `intermediate' (22\texttimes), and 'novice' (16\texttimes).
+Among them, 46 participants held a `Ph.D. degree', 41 were enrolled in a `graduate school,' 20 in a `college,' and 3 in a `professional school.' \tochange{The participants' self-reported gender distribution was 35 women, 73 men, and 2 others \jctg{(roughly similar to the gender distribution of IEEE VIS authors now \cite{tovanich:2022:gender})}.} We also collected 215 image-specific and 32 general comments about the study.